Funslope – the piste with a special fun factor

 They look like snow parks, but are designed to be varied slopes for the whole family.
 The “funslope” has been an integral part of the ski areas for several years now.
 What is the attraction of these fun runs?

-The brave ones dare to do a little jump.
+The brave also dare to take a small jump.

 Funslope – fun on the piste for everyone